cameronwp/intro-to-python/part-3-control-flow.md

 ## Exercise 3.1

 Dictionaries can be elements in a list.
-Write a function that takes the given list of dictionaries and outputs the number of universities that are more than 150 years old.
+Write a function, `old_school`, that takes the given list of dictionaries and outputs the number of universities that are more than 150 years old.

 ```py
 university_stats = [